 Create a lead magnet to capture email addresses.

-Set up a lead capture form on your website.
+Create a form to capture leads on your website.

 5. Set up a sales funnel

-Use a marketing automation tool to create a series of emails or other touchpoints that guide potential customers through the sales funnel.
+Use a marketing automation tool to create a series of emails or other touchpoints that guide potential customers through the sales process.

 Test and optimize the funnel to improve conversion rates.